genicam/harvesters/README.rst

 Screenshots
 ***********

-In this section, we see some useful widgets which Harvester offers you.
+In this section, we see some useful windows which Harvester offers you.

-The image visualizer widget (below) offers you a visualization of the acquired images.
+The image visualizer window (below) offers you a visualization of the acquired images.
 In this screenshot, Harvester is acquiring a 4000 x 3000 pixel of RGB8 image at 30 fps; it means it's acquiring images at 8.6 Gbps.
 It's quite fast isn't it?

 .. image:: https://user-images.githubusercontent.com/8652625/40719181-9eb5fe98-644d-11e8-92bd-d21b7de9a2db.png
     :align: center
     :alt: Image visualizer
     :scale: 40 %

-The attribute controller widget (below) offers you to manipulate GenICam feature nodes of the target device.
+The attribute controller window (below) offers you to manipulate GenICam feature nodes of the target device.
 Changing exposure time, triggering the target device for image acquisition, storing a set of camera configuration so-called User Set, etc, you can manually control the target device anytime when you want to.
 It supports visibility filter feature and regular expression feature.
 These features are useful in a case where you need to display only the features you are interested.

 .. image:: https://user-images.githubusercontent.com/8652625/40595924-94f16794-6272-11e8-9104-9cc57a92dad4.png
     :align: center